wn-doolittle/caliper-spec/caliper.md

 The Caliper Annotation Profile models activities related to the annotation of a [DigitalResource](#digitalResource).
 Creating a bookmark, highlighting selected text, sharing a resource, tagging a document, and viewing an annotation are modeled.
 The generated [Annotation](#annotation) is also described and is subtyped for greater type specificity.

+As an example, instructors can use the places where students are making notes in the course material to determine whether they have the right idea about which material should be highlighted.
+In addition, if there are students who are asking questions or making notes indicating confusion about a particular piece of content, this can also inform the instructor about the material which they have chosen to use.

+Questions which can be answered using this profile are as follows:

+* Who is making the most annotations?
+* What content is most often annotated?
+* What types of annotations are applied most often?
+* Are annotations being read?

 #### Minimum Conformance
 Create and send an [AnnotationEvent](#annotationEvent) to a target [Endpoint](#endpoint).
 The [Bookmarked](#bookmarked) action is required and MUST be implemented.
 All other supported actions are considered optional.